Introduction

 Q.4 Is it safe to wander away from the group during free time?

-Yes, but use common sense.
-During scheduled free time in safe, tourist-friendly areas (like the pedestrian zones of Shimla or the secure markets of Jaipur), wandering in pairs or small groups of 2-3 women is perfectly fine and encouraged.
+You can also walk around Jaipur’s secure markets.
+Going in pairs or small groups of 2–3 women is also encouraged.
 Your tour guide will always advise you on which neighborhoods are safe for independent exploration.

 Q.5 Are the tour guides on these trips always female?